 Keep it simple

 Creating new habits and changing our old ones doesn’t have to be that complicated.
-While the tips below will seem overwhelming at first, there’s really only a few things you need to know.
-Everything else is just there to help these few key steps become reality.
+While the tips below will seem overwhelming at first, there’s only a few things you need to know.
+Everything else is just there to help these few key steps become a reality.

 The simple steps of habit change:

 - Write down your plan.